UPDATE: An Introduction to the Czech Legal System and Legal Resources Online

 The Constitutional Court has the authority to protect constitutionality (Art.
 83 CCR).

-The basic regulation of the judicial power in the Czech Republic is provided by law no. 6/2002 Coll., Courts, Judges, Lay-judges and the State Administration of Courts Act [the Judges Act 2002], is available Czech.
+The basic regulation of the judicial power in the Czech Republic is provided by law no. 6/2002 Coll., Courts, Judges, Lay-judges and the State Administration of Courts Act (the Judges Act 2002)], available in Czech .

 The judges are appointed by the President of the Republic.
-They must be at least 30 years of age at the time of the appointment, must have completed an M.A. in law and a three-year period of specialised training within the courts (Art.
+They must be at least 30 years of age at the time of the appointment, must have completed an M.A. in law and a three year period of specialised training within the courts (Art.
 60 (1) Judges Act 2002).
-Judges are appointed for life and can be only removed following disciplinary proceedings conducted by a special judicial ethics panel, composed of senior judges (cf. law no. 7/2002 Coll., on Disciplinary Proceedings Concerning Judges and Prosecutors).
+Judges are appointed for life and can be only removed following disciplinary proceedings conducted by a special judicial ethics panel (cf. law no. 7/2002 Coll., on Disciplinary Proceedings Concerning Judges and Prosecutors).

 Civil and criminal courts share the same judicial structure.
-Together, they form the courts of general jurisdiction (obecné soudnictví).
-They are competent in all type of disputes with the exception of those expressly reserved for the administrative courts or the Constitutional Court.
+Together, they form the courts of general jurisdiction ( obecné soudnictví ).
+They are competent in all types of disputes with the exception of those expressly reserved for the administrative courts or the Constitutional Court.

 The structure, functions and powers of the courts of general jurisdiction are regulated by the Judges Act 2002.

 The structure of the ordinary courts is as follows: